er0080/Crowcoin/README.md

 What is Crow?
 ----------------

-In the fictional world of Westeros, the crow is the poorer cousin of the raven.
+In the fictional world of Westeros, the crow is the poor cousin of the raven.

 Thank you to the Bitcoin and Ravencoin developers.